simple tabbouleh salad

 - Pour water over bulgur in a large bowl and let sit for 1 hour.
 Drain well into a fine mesh sieve and press out any excess water.

 - Whisk oil, lemon and salt in the bowl.
 Add the bulgur back to the bowl and coat with the dressing.
-Stir in tomatoes, parsley, mint and red onion.
+Stir in tomatoes, parsley, onion and mint.
 Serve immediately or chill.

 Nutrition